Paul Sykes (rugby league)

-Paul Sykes (born 11 August 1981) is an English Professional Rugby League player who plays as a for Dewsbury Rams in the RFL Championship.
+Paul Sykes (born 11 August 1981) is an English professional rugby league footballer who plays as a for the Dewsbury Rams in the RFL Championship.

 Sykes came through the ranks at Bradford Bulls making his debut in 1999.
 He left the Bulls in 2002 for London Broncos before resigning for them in 2008.
 Sykes also spent time at Wakefield Trinity and Featherstone Rovers.

 Sykes made his debut for England national team in 2005 and also went on to represent Great Britain.

 In 2022, he was appointed interim head-coach at Dewsbury Rams following the departure of Lee Greenwood.

-At age 44, he is the oldest English Professional Rugby League player playing for Dewsbury Rams in the Betfred League 1.
+At age 44, he is the oldest English professional rugby league player playing for Dewsbury Rams in League 1.

-In 2025 paul made rugby league world history, playing an outstanding 27 seasons.
+In 2025, Reilly made rugby league world history, playing an outstanding 27 seasons.